 713 East Fayette Street (on the side of XO Taco)

-Syracuse’s newest mural!
-Painted by Ally Walker in late 2019, this colorful mural inspires you to “be yourself – every one else is taken” and “be a rainbow in someone else’s cloud”.
-Love it!
-The larger-than-life psychedelic giraffe with the main quote can be found on the right side of XO Taco – go at night to get a clear view without a full parking lot!
+Painted by Ally Walker in late 2019, this colorful mural inspires you to “be yourself – every one else is taken”.
+And “be a rainbow in someone else’s cloud”.
+With my passion for mental health and suicide awareness, these murals hold a special meaning for me.
+The larger-than-life psychedelic giraffe with the main quote can be found on the right side of XO Taco – go at night to get a clear view without a full parking lot.
 The umbrella makes for a great ‘Instagrammable background‘ on the left side of the building.
-I need to go back when the weather is better!

 401 South Clinton Street (in the alley outside Modern Malt)